One could very well argue that what I was doing on a night like this was... Immoral, at best...

 "We can't hear you..."

-"Hey," the redhead got off the couch, trying to walk up to me.
-"You can't just—"
+"Hey," the redhead tried to walk up to me.
+"You can't—"

 ~

 A phone was vibrating on the ground.
-The same cold and hard ground on which I sat, legs crossed, blankly gazing at the full-length mirror hanging on the wall across the room.
+The same cold and hard ground on which I sat, legs crossed, blankly gazing at the full-length mirror hanging across the room.

 I think I'm in the living room.

-I looked around, noticing the familiar large wooden carved plane sitting on the shelf in the corner.
+I looked around, noting the familiar large wooden carved plane sitting on the shelf in the corner.
+And to my left...
+This old wooden bookshelf.

 I watched myself through the mirror's reflection.

-A lifeless thing, sitting against a dirty sofa, under the large window through which the moonlight seeped in.
-Mascara stained both sides of her cheeks.
-Her newly curled neck-length brown hair had gone back to its straight form, with more than one strand stuck to the tears wetting the two sides of her face, and to her left were a pair of beat-up black heels.
+A lifeless thing.
+She sat against a dirty sofa, under the large window through which the moonlight seeped in.
+Remnants of mascara stained both sides of her cheeks, red from the intense wiping of her tears.
+More than one strand of her short brown hair was stuck on her wet cheeks.
+Forgotten to her side was a pair of beat-up black heels.

-In her right hand was a bottle of red wine, half-emptied.
+In her right hand was a bottle of red wine, half emptied, and in her left hand... a broken wooden frame.

-People I barely knew, charging in clothed in all black, equipped with all sorts of beverages, ready to spend a crazed night at my house.
+People I barely knew charged in, clothed in black, equipped with all sorts of beverages, ready to spend a crazed night.

 What the fuck was I thinking...?

-Compared to the explosion of lights and clangor that this place had been earlier, its silent, shadowy, and lonely state now was as comforting as it was pathetic.
+Compared to the explosion of lights that this place was earlier, its current silent, lonely state was comforting.

-The phone rang again, and I finally threw a look to the side, setting the bottle down before I picked it up.
+The phone rang again.
+I shot a quick glance to the side, my hand pausing mid-air as I set the bottle down with a muted thud.
+I reached for the phone, my fingers brushing the edge before I picked it up.

-"Here's another one," I muttered, sliding my index on the phone to hang up.
+"Here's another one," I muttered, sliding my index on the screen to hang up.

 I put the phone close to my lips.
-"Give UP," I said, before throwing it back on the ground.
+"Give UP," I said and threw it back on the ground.

 "Hello?"
 A faint voice resonated through the room.
 "Penelope?
 Penelope, talk to me!"
 The voice implored.